luli/hedp/README.md

    - Kramer-Unsoldt opacity model
    - generation of a database with cold henke opacities
    - Thomas Fermi pressure ionization.
-   - Calculation of Planck and Rosseland (mutigroup) means
+   - Calculation of Planck and Rosseland (gray/mutigroup) means
    - Automatic group selection for multigroup opacities
    - General interpolators intended for visualisation for the EoS and opacity tables (requires [opacplot](https://github.com/rth/opacplot2) and [pyeospac](https://github.com/luli/pyeospac) modules).